 Yes, we introduced new classes, but now everything has only one responsibility.

-class is responsible for everything related to tasks, Report
+Task class is responsible for everything related to tasks, Report is

 This looks like a small change, but trust me, it makes a huge difference in bigger projects.
 By keeping things separated, you’ll find it much easier to maintain and extend your code in the long run.